srflaxu40/kubeadmiral/README.md

 # kubeadm

-These scripts are utilized to stand up a mastser, and to join nodes to the master.
+These scripts are utilized to stand up a master, and to join nodes to the master.
 Currently, it is being used in SpotInst for the kubernetes-redis-cluster project.

 ## Notes: